 Determine potential options for the production process

 Define the various production options available to meet the estimated product demand.
 For example, if you want to produce a specific product, you need to use machines, human resources, and materials.

 Firstly, start by mapping out all the stages of planning your production.
 The production process plan will be different and unique for each company.
-Determine the necessary resources to complete each task involved in the production process.
-Look at how different combinations of resources result in additional production times and costs, such as:
+Next, determine the necessary resources to complete each task involved in the production process.
+Finally, look at how different combinations of resources result in additional production times and costs, such as:

 - Human resources

 Determine the number of staff involved in each stage of the production process, their availability, and costs.
-Make sure their time is well spent.
+Then, make sure their time is well spent.